dnl50/tsa/README.md

 ![Validation Page](https://raw.githubusercontent.com/dnl50/tsa-server/develop/docs/images/validation-page.png "Validation Page")

+You can also download the signing certificate in case it is included in the response.

 ## Configuration

 All Parameters mentioned below can be configured in variety of ways.
 Please refer to the